 Is Black Walnut harder than oak?

 Black walnut is one of the hardest woods available.
 However, it’s around 20 percent less hard than red oak.
 Thus, depending on the type of oak, Black Walnut might now be harder.

 Which is stronger oak or walnut?

-Oak is a more durable wood than a walnut and can withstand greater usage and daily wear and tear.
-In high-traffic areas of the house, Walnut isn’t the greatest flooring choice.
+Oak is a more durable wood than walnut and can withstand greater usage and daily wear and tear.
+Walnut isn’t the greatest flooring choice in high-traffic areas of the house.
 On the other hand, oak is a very strong and long-lasting wood.

 Concluding on Is Walnut Harder Than Oak

 All in all, while oak is harder than walnut, the aesthetics differ vastly.
-And if you’re looking for something incredibly luxurious and warm for your home or business, we’re firm in the belief that acacia is second to none!
+And if you’re looking for something incredibly luxurious and warm for your home or business, we believe that acacia is second to none!